Your Horoscope This Week: November 19 to November 25

 AdvertisementADVERTISEMENT

-Once the Sun enters your sign on the 22nd, all eyes, ears, (and perhaps some lips) will be on you as you claim your spot on the throne as the cosmic favorite.
-This feeling is intensified by Mars, the planet of action, entering your sign on Friday 24, making this weekend one of the most electrifying periods you’ve experienced all year.
+Once the Sun enters your sign on the 22nd, all eyes, ears, (and perhaps some lips) will be on you as you claim your spot on the throne as the cosmic favourite.
+This feeling is intensified by Mars, the Planet of Action, entering your sign on Friday 24, making this weekend one of the most electrifying periods you’ve experienced all year.

 Having the sun, Mercury, and Mars in your sign makes you an unstoppable force of nature — just make sure to keep those flames in check or else you could engulf everyone around you with your heat and intensity.